[?] Subscribe To This Site

 Cleanliness is the basis of quality.
 Once the workplace is clean it must be maintained.

-Creating a spotless workplace
+Creating a spotless workplace:

-Step 4 (Seiketsu)
+Step 4 (Seiketsu) Standardize

 Conformity